pkardas/notes/books/fundamentals-of-architecture.md

   a single database
 - distributed: multiple services running in their onw ecosystem, communicating via network, each service can may have its own release cadence and engineering practices

+## Chapter 9: Foundations

+Architecture styles (a.k.a. architecture patterns) - describe a named relationship of components covering a variety of architecture characteristics.
+Style name, similar to design patterns, creates a single name that acts as shorthand between experienced architects.

+Big Ball of Mud - the absence of any discernible architecture structure.
+The lack of structure makes change increasingly difficult.
+Problematic testing, deployment, scalability, performance, ...
+Mess because of lack of governance around code quality and structure.

+Client/Server - separation of responsibilities - backend-frontend/two-tier/client-server.

+Architecture styles can be classified into 2 main types:

+- monolithic - single deployment of unit code
+    - layered, pipeline, microkernel
+- distributed - multiple deployment units connected through network
+    - service-based, event-driven, space-based, service-oriented, microservices
+    - much more powerful in terms of performance, scalability, and availability, but there are trade-offs

+_The Fallacies of Distributed Computing:_

+1. The Network is Reliable - fact: networks still remain generally unreliable, this is why things like timeouts and circuit breakers exist between services.
+The more a system relies on the network, the potentially less reliable it becomes.
+2. Latency is Zero - local call is measured in nanoseconds/microseconds, the same call made through a remote access protocol is measured in milliseconds.
+Do you know what the average round-trip latency is for a RESTful call in your prod env?
+3. Bandwidth is Infinite - communication between remote services significantly utilizes bandwidth causing networks to slow down.
+Imagine 2000 req/s, 500 kb each = 1 Gb!
+Ensuring that the minimal amount of data is passed between services in a distributed architecture is the best way to address this fallacy.
+4. The Network is Secure - the surface area for threats and attacks increases by magnitudes when moving from a monolithic to a distributed architecture, despite measures like VPNs, trusted networks and firewalls.
+5. The Topology Never Changes - network topology (routers, hubs, switches, firewalls, networks, appliances) CAN change, architects must be in constant communication with operations and network administrators to know what is changing and when so they can make adjustments.
+6. There is Only One Administrator - this fallacy points to the complexity of distributed architecture and the amount of coordination that must happen to get everything working correctly.
+Monoliths do not require this level of communication and collaboration due to the single deployment unit characteristics.
+7. Transport Cost is Zero - transport cost does not refer to latency, but rather to actual cost in terms of money associated with making a simple RESTful call.
+Distributed architectures cost significantly more than monolithic architectures, primarily due to increased needs for additional hardware, servers, gateways, firewalls, subnets, proxies, ...
+8. The Network is Homogenous - notwork is not made up by one network hardware vendor, not all of this heterogeneous hardware vendors play well together.

+Other distributed considerations:

+- distributed logging - debugging in a distributed architecture is very difficult and time-consuming, logging consolidation tools may help.
+- distributed transactions - in a monolith it is super easy to perform `commit`/`rollback`, it is much more difficult todo the same in a distributed system.
+Distributed systems rely on eventual consistency - this is one of the trade-offs.
+Transactional SAGAs are one way to manage distributed transactions.
+- contract maintenance and versioning - a contract is behaviour and data that is agreed upon by both the client and service, maintenance is hard due to decoupled services owned by different teams and departments.